Malpractice Insurance for Psychotherapists

 Professional Liability (Malpractice) Insurance

-• Liability for failure to manage crisis risks, including inadequate suicide assessment or duty-to-warn/report obligations.
+• Crisis-management failures — inadequate suicide assessment or duty-to-warn/report obligations.

-• Claims involving confidentiality breaches, improper disclosures, or record-keeping errors.
+• Confidentiality breaches — improper disclosures or record-keeping errors.

-• Coverage for specialized modalities (e.g., EMDR, hypnosis) or group/family therapy when disclosed.
+• Specialized modalities — EMDR, hypnosis, and group/family therapy when disclosed.

 • Optional extensions for teletherapy platforms, supervision of interns, or consulting services.

-• Third-party bodily injury coverage for slip-and-fall incidents in office or waiting areas.
+• Third-party bodily injury — slip-and-fall incidents in office or waiting areas.

-• Property damage liability for accidental harm to client property or leased space.
+• Property damage liability — accidental harm to client property or leased space.

-• Personal and advertising injury coverage, including non-HIPAA defamation or privacy claims.
+• Personal and advertising injury — non-HIPAA defamation or privacy claims.

-• Coverage for home-based offices or shared suites when scheduled.
+• Home-based offices or shared suites when scheduled.

-• Abuse and Molestation (SAM) coverage, often with sub-limits, for allegations in therapeutic contexts.
+• Abuse & Molestation (SAM) coverage, often with sub-limits, for allegations in therapeutic contexts.

 ⬆ Back to contents